 Otters are now a permanent feature at the fishery.
 Previously they had fished for a while and then moved on, but they are now resident all year.
 Evidence of their activities, with fish scales or part eaten trout on the embankments or island, can be spotted almost every day.
 If you look carefully, you will see the well trodden tracks from the marsh into the bottom loch, and territory marking scats on grass tussocks.
 After snowfall in the winter, their slides down the banks into the water are very obvious.
 Otters are intelligent mammals, and the easy pickings at Raemoir give them lots of time to enjoy their favourite winter sport.

 Their residency costs the fishery an average of two fish per night throughout the year, higher of course in the summer months when they are rearing cubs.
-We are tolerant of our losses in that we are fortunate to live in an area with such diversity of wildlife.
+The Fishery are tolerant of the losses in that the fishery are fortunate to live in an area with such diversity of wildlife.

-Strangely, there are no osprey territories in the immediate area, but we enjoy sightings of fish eagles in early spring on migration back from over-wintering in Africa.
+Strangely, there are no osprey territories in the immediate area, but sightings of fish eagles in early spring on migration back from over-wintering in Africa can be seen.